Cephazolin Viatris (Cefazolin Sodium)

 Storage

-Cephazolin Viatris will be stored in the pharmacy or on the ward.
-The powder for injection is kept in a cool, dry place, protected from light and moisture, where the temperature stays below 25°C. After reconstitution, store at 2 to 8°C in the refrigerator.
-Do not freeze.
-Use within 24 hours after initial reconstitution.
+Store Cephazolin Viatris in a cool, dry place, protected from light and moisture, below 25°C. After reconstitution, refrigerate at 2 to 8°C and use within 24 hours.

 Overdose Information